Anderson's orthogonality catastrophe: Main results

 of a spectral correlation measure, which is defined by

-see Definition~\ref{def:central} and Lemma~\ref{lemma:lpdiagonal} below for notations and details.
+where $\1_{B}$ stands for the indicator function of a set $B$.
+We refer to Definition~\ref{def:central} and Lemma~\ref{lemma:lpdiagonal} below for further notations and details.
 In particular, we have $\gamma(E) =0$, whenever $E\notin\sigma_{\ac}(H)$.
-We refer to Theorem~\ref{prop:scattering} and Corollary~\ref{corollary:anderson} for a scattering-theoretic interpretation of $\gamma(E)$. \item We expect the result of Theorem~\ref{thm:main} to hold true also for non-compactly supported perturbations $V$ which decay sufficiently fast at infinity. \item Anderson \cite{PhysRevLett.18.1049} treats the special case $d = 3$, $V_{0}=0$ and $V$ spherically symmetric and argues that $\SO_{L}(E) = \Oh(L^{-\gamma(E)/2})$ as $L\to\infty$ for $E>0$ with the same decay exponent $\gamma(E)$ as in this paper.
+We refer to Theorem~\ref{prop:scattering} and Corollary~\ref{corollary:anderson} for a scattering-theoretic interpretation of $\gamma(E)$. \item We expect the result of Theorem~\ref{thm:main} to hold true also for sign-indefinite non-compactly supported perturbations $V$ which decay sufficiently fast at infinity. \item Anderson \cite{PhysRevLett.18.1049} treats the special case $d = 3$, $V_{0}=0$ and $V$ spherically symmetric and argues that $\SO_{L}(E) = \Oh(L^{-\gamma(E)/2})$ as $L\to\infty$ for $E>0$ with the same decay exponent $\gamma(E)$ as in this paper.
 Thus, our theorem reproduces and generalises Anderson's informal computation.
 We note that there is a factor of 2 missing in the final result (7) in \cite{PhysRevLett.18.1049}, which was apparently forgotten. \item The only other mathematical work dealing with AOC is the preprint \cite{KuOtSp13}.
-We refer to Remark~\ref{Otte} below for a discussion. \item The reason for passing to a subsequence $(L_{n_{k}})_{k\in\N}$ in Theorem~\ref{thm:main} originates from Lemma~\ref{lemma:ssf} below.
+There, the special case $d=1$ and $V_0=0$ is treated.
+Moreover, the perturbation $V$ needs to be small in a certain sense.
+But it is not required to be non-negative, nor to be of compact support -- sufficiently fast decay is enough.
+In this context, \cite{KuOtSp13} prove a bound like \eqref{eq:strongerstatement} with $a=1$, and with the same decay exponent~$\gamma$ as in this paper.
+They also provide a lower bound on $\SO_L(E)$ with a smaller decay exponent \cite[Cor.~5.6]{KuOtSp13}. \item The reason for passing to a subsequence $(L_{n_{k}})_{k\in\N}$ in Theorem~\ref{thm:main} originates from Lemma~\ref{lemma:ssf} below.
 What stands behind it is the lack of known a.e.-bounds on the finite-volume spectral shift function for the pair of operators $H_{L}, H_{L}'$, which hold uniformly in the limit $L\to\infty$.
 This unfortunate fact has been noticed many times in the literature, see e.g.\ \cite{MR2596053}, and the pathological behaviour of the spectral shift function found in \cite{MR908658} illustrates that this is a delicate issue.
 However, in certain special situations such a.e.-bounds are known, and our result can be strengthened.
 More precisely, we have \end{remarks}